nathantgray/NS3/installation.md

 title: Installation
 permalink: /installation
 ---
-## 0. How to download, build and debug ns-3 with CMake
+## 0. Download, build and debug ns-3 with CMake

 Assumes pre-existing toolchain and pre-configured environment.
 Remember to enable the subtitles.